james727/AsserTest/readme.md

   assert f( input5 ) == output5
 ```

+This is certainly not an optimal testing practice.
+AsserTest tries to make it slightly more robust.

+## What it does
 AsserTest is a decorator that replaces all assert statements with `Try-Except-Finally` blocks and tells you how many of your assert statements passed.
 Running the following code:

 ```python